-At The Epstein Law Firm, P.A., our lawyers are committed to helping victims of nursing home negligence in Bergen County and across New Jersey.
-We use our skill, reputation, and resources to get the full and fair compensation you deserve.
+Our dedicated attorneys use skill, reputation, and resources to get the full and fair compensation you deserve.
 Our lawyers are known for taking cases like yours seriously—and putting in the hours needed to personally build your case to get the best possible results.

 Understanding Nursing Home Abuse and Negligence

 Nursing home negligence can happen in a number of different ways.
 Even if you visit your loved one frequently, they may be suffering from neglect for some time before you realize that something is wrong.
 While nursing home abuse tends to be more easy to detect, nursing home negligence may be very subtle.